 2.1 Establishing credibility

-- How many copies are in existence;
+- How many copies of these documents are now in existence;

-- When were the copies produced and when was the original document written;
+- When were the copies produced and when was the ‘original’ document written;

 2.2 Available evidence